 Rapid re-housing helps individuals and families quickly exit homelessness to permanent housing.
 Rapid re-housing assistance is offered without preconditions (such as employment, income, absence of criminal record, or sobriety), and the resources and services provided are typically tailored to the unique needs of the household.
-The core components of a rapid re-housing program include housing Spokane City / County Continuum of Care (CoC)
+The core components of a rapid re-housing program include housing

-Chronically Homeless Individuals Subcommittee
+Chronically Homeless Individuals Subcommittee Scope of Work